1EdTech/casa-protocol/protocol.md

 }
 ```

 All `Node` objects must define a `:name` property.
-This must be a unique name among all peers defined within the `Engine`.
+This is a local reference to the node only, meaning that a peer may choose its own approach for naming nodes, but within a node, the name must be unique among all peers defined within the `Engine`.

 All `Node` objects may define a `:secret` property.
 If the secret property is set, then it must be included in all RESTful web service requests issued against the `Engine`.